loreanvictor/techblog/posts/rxjs-group-by.md

 > :Space

-When working with streams of data, sometimes you want to group incoming data from a particular stream, lets call it the _main stream_.
+When working with streams of data, its often useful to group incoming data from a particular stream, lets call it the _main stream_.
 For example, imagine our _main stream_ is a stream of incoming HTTP requests: